Scientific Name : Astragalus deterior

 Habitat

 In sand-filled depressions of flat rimrocks, on cliffs, and on adjacent sandy talus.
 Always associated with the white zone of the Upper Cliff House Sandstone (Floyd and Colyer 2003).
 Populations occur where this zone is cut by small streams and where the soils below are white zone-derived.
 Also found on edges of mesas and in cracks and depressions in shallow soil in the pinyon-juniper zone.
-Associated species include: Pinus edulis, Juniperus osteosperma, Quercus gambelii, Bouteloua gracilis, Heterotheca villosa, Poa fendleriana, Erigonium jamesii, Gilia sinuata, Purshia tridentata, Echinocereus triglochidiatus, Opuntia polyacantha, Cercocarpus montanus, Phlox hookii, Achnatherum hymenoides, Elymus elymoides, Hilaria jamesii, Fendlera falcata, Yucca baccata, Amelanchier utahensis, Delphinium nelsonii, and Lesquerella rectipes.
+Associated species include: Pinus edulis, Juniperus osteosperma, Quercus gambelii, Bouteloua gracilis, Heterotheca villosa, Poa fendleriana, Eriogonum jamesii, Gilia sinuata, Purshia tridentata, Echinocereus triglochidiatus, Opuntia polyacantha, Cercocarpus montanus, Phlox hoodii, Achnatherum hymenoides, Elymus elymoides, Hilaria jamesii, Fendlera falcata, Yucca baccata, Amelanchier utahensis, Delphinium nelsonii, and Lesquerella rectipes.
 Canopy is open, many are in the shade of pinyons.

 click on image to enlarge